 Where We Stand: Taxes

-- An estimated 45% of households don’t pay any federal income tax, according to the Tax Policy Center, which is a joint venture of the Urban Institute and Brookings Institution.
+- An estimated 44% of households won’t pay any federal income tax in 2017, according to the Tax Policy Center, which is a joint venture of the Urban Institute and Brookings Institution.

 - Some 6% of the federal government’s revenue comes from the corporate income tax and just 0.6% from the federal estate and gift tax, according to a March 2015 report by Congress’s Joint Committee on Taxation.
 These figures pale next to the 79.7% that comes from taxes on individual incomes, such as income taxes and Social Security payroll taxes (though, to be fair, a portion of these payroll taxes are paid by employers).